 Thanks to its portrayal in movies, boating is thought of as an activity for the wealthy.
 Fancy dinners, all-day cruising, docking then staying in hotels… these are fun, costly, and not at all necessary.
 Instead of dining in waterside restaurants, why not dine on board with a spread of your choosing?
 Think of picnicking except it’s in your boat!

 Sunset cruises are indeed romantic but it doesn’t mean you have to cruise the coast all day!
 Make a float plan, choose a good spot, anchor there and enjoy all sorts of water activities.

 Like everything else, boating can be done on a budget!
 And acquiring a boat is made easy by us, Finance Ezi.
-Our industry contacts of lenders, boat sellers, and insurance brokers allows us to find the best deals for your current financial situation.
+Our industry contacts of lenders, boat sellers, and insurance brokers allow us to find the best deals for your current financial situation.
 With Finance Ezi, owning a boat becomes as easy as owning a car.
 Apply online today to start enjoying all that boating has to offer.